rguides

-Spatial Data with sf
+Spatial Data Analysis in R with sf

 The sf package is the modern standard for working with spatial data in R. It provides a tidy approach to geographic information systems (GIS) by representing spatial features as simple features within data frames.
 This guide walks you through creating, manipulating, and visualizing spatial data using sf.